Tulpep/SDelete-Gui/README.md

 The application will download SDelete from Microsoft's web site in order to work properly.
 If the download fails, it will check if you already have SDelete in your System32 or SysWow64 folder.
 In the event that SDelete could not be downloaded and it cannot be found on the hard drive, the application will display an error message and will not function correctly.

 ## How to use the application
-1) Download [SDelete-Gui.exe][1].
+1) Download [SDelete-Gui.exe][1]
-2) Run the downloaded file.
+2) Excute the downloaded file
-3) Click "Yes" on the UAC Prompt that shows up.
+3) Click "Yes" on the UAC Prompt that shows up
 ![UAC Dialog][UAC]
 4) The configuration window opens up
 ![Main Utility interface image][Utility]
 5) Press the '+' or '-' buttons to increase or decrease the number of passes the deletion will use.
-The ENABLE button must be clicked to save the value.
+The ENABLE button must be clicked to save the value
   ![Change the number of passes image][ChangedPasses]
-6) Press the ENABLE button to add the Secure Delete option to the context menu when you right-click on files and folders.
+6) Press the ENABLE button to add the Secure Delete option to the context menu when you right-click on files and folders
   ![Enable button image][EnableClicked]
-7) Press the DISABLE button to remove the Secure Delete option from the same context menus.
+7) Press the DISABLE button to remove the Secure Delete option from the same context menus
   ![Disable button image][DisableClicked]

 [1]: https://github.com/Tulpep/SDelete-Gui/releases/latest
 [2]: http://technet.microsoft.com/en-us/sysinternals/bb897443.aspx